….because Anxiety doesn’t actually help you at all!!

 Anxiety Symptoms and Panic Attacks

 The short term effects of anxiety can include upset stomach, feeling exhausted, headaches/migraines, and difficulty sleeping.
 You may lose your appetite, increase consumption of alcohol, cigarettes and proscribed drugs.
 You might suffer aching neck and shoulders, palpitations, dry mouth, sweating and feeling physically sick or needing the toilet.
 Longer term problems include an increased propensity to heart problems, cancers and strokes due to suppression of the immune system.

-Sleeping patterns and fertility are often affected.
+Sleep and fertility are often affected.
 Restless Leg Syndrome, tinnitus and IBS are made much worse by stress.
 Around half of IBS – Irritable Bowel Syndrome – cases are thought to be caused by stress.
 The vast majority of sufferers of IBS report that their symptoms get worse when they suffer stress.

 Stress at Work

 To add to this unhappy list, stress at work is worsened because your lack of ability to concentrate, or your feelings of disinterest, make you unable to do your job to your full ability.
 Worrying about making mistakes adds to the feelings of stress, anxiety and worry.
 When you suffer stress at work, this may also have a knock-on effect on those working with you, causing them to experience anxiety, too.
 Anxiety often causes insomnia too as many people with stress, anxiety and panic start to worry at night.
 This leads to insomnia and sleep problems.
 You then add this to the list of things you worry about.